sip03ds/viofunction/README.md

-# Using a Logic App with Azure Durable Functions for automating Device Synchronization among MS Products (Azure Active Directory - Endpoint Manager - Autopilot - Defender for Endpoint).
+# Using a Logic App with Azure Durable Functions for automating Device Synchronization among SaaS MS Products (Azure Active Directory - Endpoint Manager - Autopilot - Defender for Endpoint).
 I have worked for an group organization that has many subsidiaries.
 Every subsidiary has its own IT department that should have a different degree of freedom for performing actions on Cloud MS Products.
 All companies exist under the same tenant.